OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ### Signing and Publishing Process

 Once an app has been successfully developed, the next step is to publish and share it with others.
-However, apps can't simply be added to a store and shared, for several reasons—they must be signed.
+However, apps can't simply be added to a store and shared, they must be first signed.
 The cryptographic signature serves as a verifiable mark placed by the developer of the app.
 It identifies the app’s author and ensures that the app has not been modified since its initial distribution.

 #### Signing Process